Permafrost/Tundra/README.md

       nor `$schema` are specified.
     * `$encoding` is an optional character set to use when `$content` is provided as a string or IData document used to encode the text data upon delivery.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$destination` is a URI identifying the location where the given `$content` should be delivered.
 If not specified, no delivery will be attempted.
 Supports the following delivery protocols / URI schemes: